pranavmaneriker/pranavmaneriker.github.io/about.md

 ![Me][Photo]{: .circle-image}

-I am currently working as Member of Technical Staff at Big Data Experience Lab, Adobe Research, Bangalore.
-Most of my work is in natural language processing and statistical modelling.
+I am currently a PhD student at The Ohio State University at Columbus, Ohio.
+My advisor is [Prof. Srinivasan Parthasarathy](http://web.cse.ohio-state.edu/~parthasarathy.2/).

-I graduated as a Bachelor of Technology in Computer Science and Engineering from IIT Kanpur.
-I also completed all requirements for a minor in English Literature.
+Previously, I was a Research Scientist at Big Data Experience Lab, Adobe Research, Bangalore.
+Most of my work there involved natural language processing and statistical modelling.

-The areas that interest me are distributional semantics, the usage of style in text and text generation.
-I have also done work on statistical modelling, including hypothesis testing and frequent itemset modelling.
+I graduated with a B. Tech. in Computer Science and Engineering and a minor in English Literature from IIT Kanpur.

-Apart from that, I enjoy squash, speedcubing, chess, snooker, reading (mostly fiction), and running.
+The details of my publications are available [here](https://scholar.google.com/citations?user=9t8gbkkAAAAJ&hl=en) and some selected publications are also in my resume.

-The details of my publications are available in my resume.
 Most of my undergraduate projects can be found on the projects page.

 [Photo]:{{ site.baseurl }}/assets/photo.jpg